benjypng/logseq-todoist-plugin/README.md

-> In v3.0, you no longer need to obtain the actual Project ID and can just select your desired project from the dropdown list!
+> Readme needs to be updated after the great refactoring

 [:gift_heart: Sponsor this project on Github](https://github.com/sponsors/hkgnp) or [:coffee: Get me a coffee](https://www.buymeacoffee.com/hkgnp.dev) if you like this plugin!